Shatavari From Puberty To Menopause

 Shatavari is often referred to as an adaptogen.
 An adaptogen is a herb or a substance that strengthens the body’s ability to respond and cope to stressors and change whether they are physical and/or hormonal.
 This adaptogenic activity also helps to bring vitality and increased energy levels.

 Finally, Shatavari’s natural hormonal activity may also improve bone health and strength.
-Pukka Herbs Wholistic Shatavari provides organic Shatavari root as well as the extract in a base of arctic seaweed and ginger root to enhance absorption by increasing digestive enzymes production.
+Pukka Herbs Wholistic Shatavari provides organic Shatavari root as well as the extract in a base of arctic seaweed and ginger root to enhance absorption by increasing digestive enzyme production.